 Catch the ferry across to Mull more vegan cuisine awaits.
 I went to MacGochans in the island capital of Tobermory earlier this year on a distillery visiting tour seeking a healthy option.
 I found vegan options aplenty.
 The waitress explained, “we’ve always got vegan options on, usually at least one or two vegan starters, mains and desserts.
 We’re pretty flexible too and will always try to accommodate requests.”
 The setting could scarcely be better overlooking the Sound of Mull at Arle Lodge.
 They have private rooms and two cottages, with vegan breakfasts on hand.
 You get the personal touch here and will likely meet the family - AJ, Hannah, Hamish, Pat, Hazel and Tina.

 Vegan delights all day, every day

 Moving isles, at Colonsay Pantry nab some vegan savoury or sweet goodies then enjoy them on one of the island’s sandy beaches.
-Tigh na Mara Guest House on Coll meanwhile do everything from vegan salads and scones, to whole packed lunches.
+Tigh na Mara Guest House on Coll meanwhile do everything from vegan salads and scones, o whole packed lunches.
 It’s all gloriously homemade too.
-You can take them away to enjoy on one of the isle’s necklace of sandy beaches.
+You can take them away to enjoy on one of the isle’s necklaces of sandy beaches.
 I used to write there are 23, but everyone I meet on the island seems to have a different number.
 Safe to say there are over 20!

 Back atop Dunadd I think of those Celtic kings again presiding over Argyll.
 I reckon if they tried the range of vegan delights today they’d be converted to the delights of Argyll’s Vegan Taste Trail.
 And the more I think about it living off the land and its bountiful Argyll fruit and vegetables, perhaps those Celtic kings were already sewing the seeds of today’s bountiful vegan Argyll.